uwescience/hsistem-cloud101/_episodes/02-consoles.md

 up.

 From the drop down menu, select Create a new key pair.
-The key pair name will be *neurohack-IAMusername*
+The key pair name will be *esip-IAMusername*

 Make sure to Download Key Pair.
 Note where the Key Pair is saved (for Mac/Linux, it is usually automatically saved to your Downloads folder).